Control

 This is the day-to-day screen for running a game — you watch the room, send hints, and keep the session on time.
 You don’t configure or design a game here; that happens in the Editor.

-The Control page is organized into three regions.
+The Control page is organized into a few regions.
 Once you recognize them, everything on the page has a home.

 1. The control dock

-The control dock is the persistent bar that runs along the bottom (or top) of the page.
+The control dock is the persistent bar that runs along the top of the page — or along the bottom, if you change Control dock position in System → Overview.
 It stays visible the whole time and holds the most important live controls:

 • The timer and the current game state (Idle, Running, Paused, and so on).